owntracks/recorder/README.md

 We create packages for releases for a number of distributions.
 Please note that these packages depend on libmosquitto1 from the [Mosquitto project](http://mosquitto.org/downloads).

+Binaries (`ocat`, `ot-recorder`) from these packages run setuid to user `owntracks` so that they work for all users of the system.
+Note that, say, certificate files you provide must therefore also be readable by `owntracks`.

 ### Installing on Centos 7

 ```